Mucyosoda/covid-19-world-wide/README.md

 # Covid-19 World Wide

 This project provides all information numerically in each country, the first-page displays all the countries, when you click on one country the other page with country info will display. the page also includes a search where you can search by country name.
-Countries and details are gotten and stored in the API
+Countries and details are gotten and stored in the API.
 > ![screenshot](./appscreenshoot.PNG)